fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 start()
 ```

 When queries and mutations are used, GraphQL uses the HTTP protocol in the communication.
 In case of subscriptions, the communication between client and server happens with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 The above code registers a WebSocketServer object to listen the WebSocket connections, besides the usual HTTP connections that the server listens.
 The second part of the definition registers a function that closes the WebSocket connection on server shutdown.
+If you're interested in more details about configurations, Apollo's [documentation](https://www.apollographql.com/docs/apollo-server/data/subscriptions) explains in relative detail what each line of code does.

 WebSockets are a perfect match for communication in the case of GraphQL subscriptions since when WebSockets are used, also the server can initiate the communication.

 The subscription _personAdded_ needs a resolver.
 The _addPerson_ resolver also has to be modified so that it sends a notification to subscribers.

 The required changes are as follows:

 ```js
 // highlight-start